Ambiguous Dynamic Treatment Regimes: A Reinforcement Learning Approach: Performance Analyses: Numerical Results

 \subsection{Robustness to Model Ambiguity}

-We now compare our proposed approaches in terms of their percentage {\em gain loss} (a.k.a. {\em regret}).
-That is, we first consider an {\em oracle} who knows both the true data generating model and the optimal policy under it, and then compare the performance of a decision-maker who is blind to the true data generating model (is facing model ambiguity) but uses either $\DAV$ or $\SAV$.
-How much robustness to model ambiguity using the proposed $\DAV$ or the $\SAV$ approaches provide?
+We now compare our proposed approaches in terms of their percentage {\em gain loss} (a.k.a., {\em regret}).
+That is, we first consider an {\em oracle} who knows both the true data generating model and the optimal policy under it, and then compare the performance of a decision-maker who is blind to the true data generating model (is facing model ambiguity) but uses either $\DAV$ or $\SAV$ (or their BUC version, $\DAV$ or $\SAV$).
+How much robustness to model ambiguity using these proposed approaches provide?
 What is the maximum gain loss of these approaches?
 For what value of $\alpha$ the gain loss is minimized?
 Importantly, in order to minimize the gain loss, should the decision-maker use an extreme value of $\alpha$ (e.g., $\alpha=0,1$) or a mid level value (e.g., $\alpha=0.5$)?
-And does the answer depend on which of the two learning approaches is used?
+And does the answer depend on which learning approach is used?